 Through Moreland’s leadership, Victorian councils are collaborating to pursue a joint planning scheme amendment project.
 The Project aims to elevate the Environmentally Sustainable Design (ESD) targets for new development to support a Zero Carbon Planning Scheme.

-An Elevating ESD Targets Working Group has also been established with the Council Alliance for Sustainable Built Environment (CASBE), Melbourne and Yarra Councils to share and collaborate on zero carbon planning.
+An Elevating ESD Targets Working Group has also been established with the Council Alliance for Sustainable Built Environment (CASBE), Moreland and Yarra Councils to share and collaborate on zero carbon planning.
 For more information go to: https://www.casbe.org.au/elevating-esd-targets/

 Moreland Zero Carbon Development Guidelines

 In support of the metrics established from the solar PV and EV readiness projects, a series of Moreland Zero Carbon Development Guidelines are being prepared to assist the development community with implementation and communicating Council’s zero carbon development expectations.